ozibopatricia/SQLTASK1/README.md

   ![]((NAMEANDAGE).PNG)

 ## CONCLUSION
-### To enhance ones knowledge with the basic commands in SQL
+### To enhance ones knowledge with the use of basic commands in SQL